 For instance, if you decide that a group of customers will receive a discount no matter what, exclude their data from the development sample.

-It all depends on the problem you’ve defined during the first step and on the type of algorithm you plan to use.
-For instance, if you use neural networks or deep learning algorithms, those require as much data as possible.
+The amount of data you should include in your data model all depends on the problem you’ve defined during the first step, and on the type of algorithm you plan to use.
+For instance, if you use neural-networks or deep learning algorithms, those require as much data as possible.
 However, for most business problems, sampling more than a few thousand cases provides little benefit.

 For instance, age is more predictive than birth date, so age may need to be calculated.